Class Start Dates: Jan 31, 2020, Feb 28, 2020

 Familiarity with basic statistics, as covered in the following course:

 The Healthcare Analytics Mastery Program consists of three 4-week courses offered completely online at Statistics.com.
 This series certificate program can be completed in less than six months depending on your personal schedule and course availability.
 Start off with a two-course introduction to biostatistics, then continue with Designing Valid Studies.
 If you work in the pharmaceutical industry or in a research organization that conducts clinical trials, you should finish with Introduction to Statistical Issues in Clinical Trials.
 If you work in the public health arena, or if you do research using observational data, you should finish with Designing Valid Studies.
-Epidemiologic Statistics is available as well, in the event you have previously taken biostatistics.
+Already familiar with biostatistics?
+Skip Biostatistics 1 (and perhaps 2) and select your 3 courses among the others.

 Class Start Dates: Feb 14, 2020

 Class Start Dates: Jun 12, 2020, Dec 4, 2020